-Posting Number 2017-2910 Location US - NY - New York Posted Date 3/20/2017 Union Local 3882 - Union of Clerical, Administrative and Technical Staff (UCATS) School/Division School of Professional Studies (CP1108) Department Name : Tisch Center - Events and Special Programs (Staff) FT/PT Full-Time
+Posting Number 2017-3729 Location US-NY-New York Posted Date 10/2/2017 Union Local 3882 - Union of Clerical, Administrative and Technical Staff (UCATS) School/Division Robert F. Wagner Graduate School of Public Service (PS1046) Department Name : The Office of the Chief of Staff FT/PT Full-Time

-The Jonathan M. Tisch Center for Hospitality and Tourism is seeking an administrative aide II to perform a wide range of clerical, secretarial and general office duties related to conferences and events including those of a confidential nature.
+Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature.
 Assist with the prioritization of office activities; complete a variety of tasks; and monitoring work of student and/or casual employees.
-May act as work leader to junior clerical support staff.
 Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies and programs.
-Serve as a source of information to the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
+Serve as a source of information to the general public, students, staff and faculty on policies, procedures, general operations and events.
+Take minutes at several regularly-occuring meetings.
 Customize and/or compose letters on own initiative or in response to requests for information.
 Perform general word processing duties utilizing intermediate to advanced-level functions.
 Modify and/or create databases and complex spreadsheets.
-Monitor complex department budgets and/or grants.
+Monitor and track activity of complex department budgets and/or grants.
 Conduct other administrative duties such as expense reimbursements, calendar management, and meeting schedule.